heera/iconfig/README.md

 ```PHP
 Config::load('filePath'); // new items will be added.
 ```
-That's it.
-Hope, I'll be able to add more features in future In Sha Allah (on God's will).
+Well, that's all for now.
+Feel free to use or modify it to improve it's functionality or if you find any bug, please inform me.
+Hope, I'll be able to add more features in future In-Sha-Allah (on God's will).
+Thanks!